eclipsesource/tabris-js/doc/getting-started.md

 ## Installing the tabris.js App
 For the iOS APP you will have to send us the UDID of your iOS device ([here is how you find it](http://whatsmyudid.com/)).
 We will move the new iOS TestFlight Beta service shortly.

 For Android you will have to join our tabris.js Beta-Channel with the Google Account used on your device.
-Alternatively you can [download the apk here](http://download.eclipsesource.com/tabris.js/m4a/tabris.js-app-m4a.apk).
+Alternatively you can [download the apk here](http://download.eclipsesource.com/tabris.js/m4a/tabris.js-app-m4a.apk)
+( The minSdkVersion for Android is 15 (Android 4.0.x) ).
 For staying up to date you should use our Beta-Channel.

 You can simply use [this form](https://tabrisjs.com/developer-apps) to send us the required information.